ome/www.openmicroscopy.org/_posts/2016-01-06-format-support.md

 development—we have spent a great deal of time examining the format and potential solutions, and building test readers.
-Thanks to the example data the community has generously provided, we have been able to analyse the on-disk layout as well as the compression types and map out the details of what an implementation would entail.
+Thanks to the example data the community has generously provided, we have been able to analyse the on-disk layout as well as the compression types, and map out the details of what an implementation would entail.

 Unfortunately, the result of all this work has been the conclusion that we